Joseph Conlon

 what its all about really...

-My current work mostly involves exploring the physics of axions and axion-like particles.
+Previous work involves exploring the physics of axions and axion-like particles.
 These particles arise quite generally in string compactifications, and lead to lots of interesting physics due to their ability to turn into photons within coherent magnetic fields.
+For a while, I was quite involved in what was very much the nitty-gritty of observational signals of ALPs: working with X-ray data to search for and constrain ALPs, as well as looking to the future in terms of what other telescopes may be able to bring.